kramfs/rsc-utilities/README.md

 > PASSWORD=`RS_dashboard_password`

-Either you user the email/password credential or use the refresh token.
+Either you use the email/password credential or the refresh token but not both.
 You need to adjust the script accordingly.
 It will use the email/password credential by default